Nar-phu Valley Treking

 • Jomsom-PKR flight fear

-• Travel and rescue insurance if the guest gets mountain sickness and needs to rescue helicopter.
+• Travel and rescue insurance if the guest gets mountain sickness and needs a rescue helicopter.

 • Tips for guide and porters